 I have found that doing the following have helped me better understand what the Church teaches.

 Pray.
 I know it seems obvious, but God doesn’t want to hide.

 I know it seems obvious, but God doesn’t want to hide Himself from us.
 All we have to do is ask for guidance.
 It’s ok to even get frustrated and tell God you think it’s stupid, but in the end, ask Him to help you understand.
 If you find that that isn’t true, tell him you want to want to understand.
 He knows what is in our hearts; He knows our struggles.
 There’s no point in trying to hide that from Him, and chances are, He’s heard a lot worse than “xyz moral teaching seems really stupid.”

 Adjust your attitude to doubt rather than defiance.

 There is a big difference between “I know what the Church teaches, but I’m going to do my own thing” and “I know what the Church teaches, and I am really struggling with it.”
-One is blatant disregard for Christ’s teaching while the other is an acknowledgement of our own human weakness and an openness for action.
+One is a blatant disregard for Christ’s teaching while the other is an acknowledgment of our own human weakness and an openness for action.

 Research what the Church teaches.

 The Catechism is a great resource, and you don’t even need the book.
 Just Google “Catechism of the Catholic Church” with the topic you want to know, and there’s a good chance it will come up.
 Read the Bible with commentary.
 Sometimes, the English translation is inadequate and understanding the original wording can shed some light.
 Look at reputable websites.
 Be careful that you are looking at people who actually know what the Church teaches.
 Talk to a priest.
 Find a friend who knows the faith.
 Listen to podcasts.
 We live in a time where information is so easily accessible.